 Check out the location of ‘the aquarium’ in the image below:

-The water here is super calm and incredibly clear so you’ll be able to spot and swim with hundreds of fish including angel fish, trigger fish, parrotfish, wrasse, humbug fish and more.
-You may even spot the occasional stingray!
+I found that the water here was super calm and incredibly clear so it was really easy to swim with hundreds of fish including angel fish, trigger fish, parrotfish, wrasse, humbug fish and more.
+You may even spot the occasional stingray like I did!

 Make sure you look out for the sign which says ‘I Love Bora Bora’ written in coral on the bottom of the ocean floor.
 It makes for a pretty cool photo.